 If you are planning a new logo, for a rebrand or a startup, our free logo brief download will help you get the most out of the project.

 Case Study: Bishop’s Stortford Food Bank

 A local Food Bank charity approached us and asked for a more recognisable brand.
 Something that would get noticed and would be easy to apply to marketing material.

 During the design process it was decided to offer variations on the logo, as well as different colourways and typeface style we felt some could have a graphic of a ‘food package’.
 Bright colours were used to give the brand a strong visual impact.

 The strapline was from their previous logo and it needed to be integrated into all of the designs.

-The new brand was used as part of the new website design we created for them, as well as other marketing material, as an example we have used the logo for a simple pop up banner.
-Moving forward we will continue to support the rollout of their new logo across a rage of other marketing collateral.
+The new brand was used as part of the new website design we created for them, as well as other marketing material.
+For example, the logo has been printed on a simple pop-up banner.
+Moving forward we will continue to support the rollout of their new logo across a range of marketing collateral.

 Stage 1: Logo research and initial briefing